luckyAkbar/jatis-redis-training/README.md

 Just use this host: https://redis-training.jatis.trusty.my.id/ in your postman

 ## THINGS TO REMEMBER
 All the routes are auth protected unless the login and register routes.
 The authentication method used is bearer.
-So, everytime you use this API, you must set your auth bearer token in order to get the resources you need.
+So, everytime you use this API, you must set your auth bearer token in order to get the resources you need. <br>

+Also, on this file [answer.pdf](answer.pdf) I write down the redis quesioner.
+Please check that out.